Visit Investors & Advisors Site | Support |

 For one thing, we believe it highlights a shortcoming of many sustainability strategies: They often invest in companies that have already achieved significant progress in meeting sustainability goals while excluding those that haven’t.

-American Century Investments’ Global Sustainable Value strategy takes a different approach by engaging with companies to drive their business model progression.
+American Century Investments’ Global Value Transition* strategy takes a different approach by engaging with companies to drive their business model progression.
 We believe sustainable investing can better achieve real-world outcomes by helping guide companies on their journeys to sustainability instead of rewarding those that have already arrived.

 Unilever is one such company.
 In our view, this global producer of consumer and food products, renowned for brands such as Dove® Chocolate and Ben & Jerry’s ice cream, stands out for its advancements in environmental practices, social initiatives and governance standards.